 The project area is in an urbanized area near Panama City Beach and drains south to Grand Lagoon, which drains directly to the lower portion of St. Andrew Bay, on the west side of West Pass (to the Gulf), and into St. Andrew Bay Aquatic Preserve, designated by the Florida Legislature in 1972.
 The project area includes an area of approximately 24 acres that would serve the surrounding 350-acre basin.
 Two 14-acre project sites are located between residential and commercial areas.
 An outdoor shopping center and new housing developments are located around the project site.
 Currently the four parcels where the project site is located are classified as single family residential, commercial and utility.
 The western most site is listed as being owned by Latson, Maria D & Gray.
-The eastern most site is listed as being owned by Gray Television Group Inc. and Tote Holdings LLC.
-Both sites are currently occupied by mostly trees, some grassy areas, and some structures (approximate location between the two sites: 30°10'58.6"N 85°46'37.9"W).
+The eastern most site is listed as being owned by mostly trees, some grassy areas, and some structures (approximate location between the two sites: 30°10'58.6"N 85°46'37.9"W).